Understanding the Otherkin Phenomenon

 Okay, so, you might be thinking, "otherkin and cybersecurity?
 What's the connection?"
 Honestly, it's weirder than you imagine, but bear with me.
 It's all about identity, and in the digital world, identity is everything.

 • Authentication Headaches: Traditional authentication relies on verifiable "real world" data – driver's licenses, social security numbers, stuff like that.
 But if someone identifies as a dragonkin, how do you validate that?
 It messes with the whole "prove you are who you say you are" thing.
+For instance, if an otherkin identifies with a non-human entity that has no real-world verifiable identity, account creation or verification becomes a challenge.

 • Access Control Gets Tricky: Roles and permissions are usually assigned based on job function and, well, assumed human traits.
-How do you define access for someone who identifies as, like, a sentient AI program within your system?
+How do you define access for someone who identifies as, like, a sentient ai program within your system?
 Are they an employee?
 A guest?
 A potential threat?

 • New Flexible Identity Models: the ciso and cio needs to start thinking about identity frameworks that can handle... well, anything.
 This means moving beyond the usual boxes and embracing flexible, attribute-based access control (abac) where access hinges on characteristics, not just predefined roles.